bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-25-newsletter.md

   releases have had a testing guide on the [Bitcoin Core developer wiki][] and a meeting of the [Bitcoin Core PR Review Club][] dedicated to testing.
-We encourage interested readers to periodically check to see if those resources become available for the new release candidate.
+We encourage interested readers to periodically check to see if those resources become available for the new release candidate. {% assign timestamp="1:14:23" %}

 ## Notable code and documentation changes